-First published in the Santa Barbara Sentinel, March/April 2020
+First published in the Santa Barbara Sentinel under the pen name, Elizabeth Rose

 This is the first year I have witnessed powerful women in the workplace.
 As a former fashion designer turned writer, my career has been a solo mission – I designed alone, I sewed alone, and now writing can be as solitary as it gets.